 Outside of martial arts, he is a developer at a software company in Lyon.

 Mrs Linard has always been interested in martial arts.
 She tried several (judo, karate, ju jiutsu), without persevering.
 The over-perfectionist, competitive and segregationist (men and women trying separately) aspects of the clubs she tried dissuaded her from training.
 Near the end of her studies, she left for the USA for graduate work in chemistry.
 She discovered there a new martial art: Tang Soo Do.
 The tenants upheld by Buckeye Tang Soo Do (traditionalism, brotherhood, humility and fighting spirit, amongst others) convinced her to keep training in this martial art.
 As she got back to France, she chose to pause her training to wait for Alexandre Bernard to open his club.

 It is at Deux Rivières Tang Soo Do that she got her black belt after 5 years, and that she still trains and perfects her art.
 Mrs Linard is particularly interested in the philosophical and introspective aspects of Tang Soo Do.
 Those are, in her opinion, at the heart of all martial arts practice.
 She is very interested in practicing forms, which are the perfect example of the union of apparently opposing forces: artistic an martial, beauty and strength, feminine and masculine.
 Hand techniques, and specifically elbow stries, are her favourite techniques.

-In her everyday life, she has started college again and hopes to become a psychologist.
+In her everyday life, she is a psychologist.

 The club's symbol is a practitioner performing a Soo Do Mahk Ki.
 The technique is a move that is taught after about 6 months to a year training.
 It is not a beginner's technique, but neither is it an advanced technique.
 It is also a technique which is at the same time offensive and defensive, and also very close to a relatively neutral guard position that can be very useful in a self-defense situation.